Lock your door, even if you are just going down the hall. It takes a thief 10 seconds or less to enter a room and steal your property.

 Always lock your car.

-Lock bikes to bike racks with hardened-alloy locks and chains or U-lock locks.
+Lock your bicycle to bike racks with hardened-alloy locks and chains, or U-lock locks.

 Do not leave tempting valuables or property visible inside the car.
 Lock these items in your trunk.